adequatica/api-testing-comparison/README.md

 - Playwright command time: 3,21 sec
 - Jest command time: 3,84 sec

-This means that Сypress is 4 times slower than Playwright.
+This means that Сypress is four times slower than Playwright.

+These result was valid at the time of the experiment with the following versions of applications:

+- Cypress: 12.15.0
+- Playwright: 1.35.1
+- Jest: 29.5.0